This thread has been bookmarked. Visit your bookmarked threads to review.

 PictureA better picture would definitely help.
 I can't see what's behind the scales and zooming in on a low res picture doesn't do much for me.

 I can't guarantee I'll have a solution for you but I can try and am curious how it functions.Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.